-Octets: 1 1 16
+Octets: 1 1 variable

 The Element ID and Length fields are defined in 8.4.2.1 (General).

-The MIC field contains a message integrity code calculated over the mesh peering Management frame (as specified in 13.5 (Authenticated mesh peering exchange (AMPE))) and the mesh group key handshake frame (as specified in 13.6 (Mesh group key handshake)).
+When used by mesh networking, the MIC field is 16 octets and contains a message integrity code that is calculated over the mesh peering Management frame (as specified in 13.5 (Authenticated mesh peering exchange (AMPE))) and the mesh group key handshake frame (as specified in 13.6 (Mesh group key handshake)).
+When used by PKEX, the MIC field depends on the size of the digest of the hash function used by PKEX (see 11.6.12.1) and is calculated over the Public Key Exchange Commit frame (as specified in 11.6.12 (Authenticated Public Key Exchange).

 Instruct the editor to modify table 8-349 in section 8.6.16.1 as indicated: